 What are Enclosures?

-Instrument enclosures are used to house an instrument that measures process conditions, providing a reference for the current state of the process, sometimes part of a control system.
+Instrument enclosures house an instrument that measures process conditions, providing a reference for the current state of the process, sometimes part of a control system.
 The function of an enclosure is to shield the instrument from harsh environmental conditions – not only to maintain operability and service life, but also to allow the instrument to function as efficiently as possible.
-The enclosure achieves this in several ways:
+The enclosure achieves by:

 - Overall seal to the environment (clamshell, entry seal boots, blowdown system)

 - Proactive freeze protection (heat trace and instrument heater)

 The fluid to be measured may be a liquid in need of freeze protection. or a gas that could also contain water vapor.
 It is important to keep the gas above the dew point of the water to avoid having condensation form in the impulse lines running from the process to the enclosure, as this could bias the measurement.

 Swagelok audits enclosures by examining the enclosure construction and qualifying its components individually and as a whole.
 Referencing industry standards and expertise, inspection includes:

 - Organization and categorization of all required enclosures

 - Use and installation of electrically heat traced, insulated tubing

 - Use of blowdown valves in all enclosures to ensure operator safety during maintenance and operation